Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Introduction

 {\bf{Contributions.}} Our contributions can be summarized as follows:

 \begin{enumerate} \item We formulate a PD-DRO problem with $CD$-norm uncertainty set.
-PD-DRO incorporates the prior distribution as constraints which can leverage prior distribution more effectively and guarantee robustness.
-In addition, $CD$-norm is developed to model the ambiguity set around the prior distribution and it provides a flexible way to control the trade-off between model robustness and performance.
+PD-DRO integrates the prior distribution as constraints, enhancing the effective utilization of prior information and ensuring robustness.
+Additionally, $CD$-norm is developed to delineate the ambiguity set encapsulating the prior distribution, offering a flexible mechanism for regulating the trade-off between model robustness and performance.

 \item We develop a \emph{single-loop} \emph{asynchronous} algorithm, namely ASPIRE-EASE, to optimize PD-DRO in an asynchronous distributed manner.
-ASPIRE employs simple gradient projection steps to update the variables at every iteration, which is computationally efficient.
-And EASE is proposed to replace cutting plane method to enhance the computational efficiency and speed up the convergence.
+ASPIRE employs simple gradient projection steps to update the variables at every iteration, ensuring computational efficiency.
+Furthermore, EASE is introduced to replace the cutting plane method, thereby augmenting computational efficiency and expediting convergence.
 We demonstrate that even if the objectives ${f_j}({\boldsymbol{w}_j}),\forall j$ are non-convex, the proposed algorithm is guaranteed to converge.
-We also theoretically derive the iteration complexity of ASPIRE-EASE.
+We also theoretically derive the iteration complexity and communication complexity of ASPIRE-EASE.

 \item {We extend the proposed framework to incorporate a variety of different uncertainty sets, e.g., ellipsoid uncertainty set and Wasserstein-1 distance uncertainty set.
 We theoretically analyze the computational complexity for each uncertainty set.
 To accelerate the convergence speed, we further propose ASPIRE-ADP, which can adaptively adjust the number of active workers.}